How to Clean Clear Aligners: The Do's & Don'ts

 Aligners Vs. Toothpaste: A Battle You Don't Want to Win

-Why settle for boring, clean aligners when you can use toothpaste to give them that rugged, "I've been through a war" look?
-Go ahead and scrub those aligners with toothpaste because who needs clear aligners anyways?
-But if you want to keep your aligners in tip-top shape and looking their best, we suggest steering clear of toothpaste.
+Why settle for boring, clean aligners when you can use toothpaste to give them that rugged, “I’ve been through a war” look?
+Go ahead and scrub those aligners with toothpaste because who needs clear aligners anyway?
+But if you want to keep your aligners in tip-top shape and looking their best, we suggest steering clear of toothpaste because they’re not denture cleaners.

 LET’S GET IT STRAIGHT (get it?)